Kentucky-Lumber-Tongue&Groove.png

 Cedar:

-Our eastern red cedar option has been growing increasingly popular recently.
-Like the poplar, the cedar tongue and groove boards come in a common grade or #2 grade lumber.
+The Benchmark- Our eastern red cedar option has been growing increasingly popular recently.
+Like the poplar, the cedar tongue and groove boards come in our Benchmark Grade lumber.
 You can get this option in a 6" and 8" width.

 Blue Stain Pine:

-Our blue stain ponderosa pine comes in 6" widths.
-This option comes in a common grade (#3).
+The Benchmark- Our blue stain ponderosa pine comes in 6" widths.
+This option comes in our Benchmark Grade.
 Everything is milled to a v-groove at the joint only on one side and a flat-back on the reverse side.
 The blue stain is a very popular option for walls, floors, and ceilings.
 The blueing in the wood is created by a fungus carried by beetles that infects and kills the trees.
 The shades of blue vary from tree to tree and offer a ton a character to walls, floors, and ceilings.

 Bead Board